iocchi/arm_gazebo/README.md

 `x11` default mode uses X11 server, `nvidia` if you have NVidia graphic card and you installed nvidia-docker, `vnc` if you have problems with other modes uses a virtual xserver accessible through a web browser at `http://localhost:3000/`

+## Explanation of the startup procedure

+The script `run.bash` use `docker-compose` to start the docker containers with the configuration given in the files `docker/dc_<*>.yml`

+To see the running docker containers, use the command

+    docker ps

+The container `gazebo` is the one that is running the ARM gazebo simulation

+The container is running a [tmux](https://github.com/tmux/tmux/wiki) session.
+You can attach to this session with the following command

+    docker exec -it gazebo tmux a

+The container initialize the gazebo simulation by running the script `bin/init_sim_panda.bash`.
+In this script you can find the commands sent to the tmux server, in particular the following windows are created: 0) gazebo simulator, 1) moveit, 2) rviz (command prepared but not launched),
+3) scripts to spawn objects.

+Note: you can create additional tmux windows with `CTRL-b c`.
+You can detach from tmux with `CTRL-b d`

 # Configure and spawn objects